aerogear-attic/aerogear-app-metrics/README.md

 To build an executable of the application simply run:

 ```
-go build cmd/aerogear-metrics-api
+go build cmd/metrics-api/metrics-api.go
 ```

-This will produce a binary called `aerogear-metrics-api`
+This will produce a binary called `metrics-api` in your current directory

 ### Docker Build